 All doctoral students are provided with a competitive funding package in the form of fellowships, research/teaching assistantships, or a combination of these.
 Students also receive full tuition and health insurance benefits.

 The most common offer of admission to the EALC Ph.D. program is five years of funding: often broken up into three years of fellowship and two years of teaching assistantship in culture and literature courses.
 Students are eligible to apply for various university fellowships such as university-wide fellowships administered by the Graduate School, National Resource Fellowships administered by the East Asian Studies Center, departmental fellowships, and a wide variety of other fellowships.

 However, we strongly suggest that applicants visit the USC Graduate School financial resources page to view all funding options available.
 After reviewing the materials, you should contact those programs or agencies which meet your qualifications and needs, and obtain an application.
 Although the majority of these sources are for U.S. citizens, there are a number for which international students are eligible.

-If you have questions about the application process, please contact the Graduate Student Advisor, Christine Shaw, at firstname.lastname@example.org.
+If you have questions about the application process, please contact the Program Specialist, Julianne Vu, at firstname.lastname@example.org.